openssl/technical-policies/policies/coding-style.md

   on some platforms.

 Existing public APIs using deprecated types must be maintained, but new APIs and new code should avoid use of them.
+Deprecation does not mean that existing code need be converted when it is modified, and other code may still use deprecated types where necessary to interoperate with that code.
+However, deprecated types should not be used in completely new code.

-The above advice does not restrict typedef or macro definitions expressed in terms of deprecated integer types made for portability purposes.
+The above advice also does not restrict typedef or macro definitions expressed in terms of deprecated integer types made for portability purposes.

 ## Chapter 15: Expressions